mfritschdotgo/TechChallengeFase1/README.md

 The Skina Lanches Management API is designed to facilitate the management of products, categories, clients, and orders for a sandwich shop.
 The API provides endpoints to create, read, update, and delete entities within the system.
 This project follows a hexagonal architecture and is based on a DDD (Domain driven design) generated from event storming in which the steps can be analyzed in: https://miro.com/app/board/uXjVKTBf0pw=/
+The image for this project is also available on docker hub: https://hub.docker.com/r/mrcsfritsch/skinaapis

 ## Table of Contents